ucgmsim/velocity_modelling/README.md

 ## Data Files

+All data files (surface models, boundaries, DEM, tomography models, etc.) are maintained in the separate [nzcvm_data](https://github.com/ucgmsim/nzcvm_data) repository.
+See the [nzcvm_data README](https://github.com/ucgmsim/nzcvm_data) for details on available datasets and their formats.

-All data, such as surface, boundary, DEM, and 1D velocity model files, are located in the [velocity_modelling/data](velocity_modelling/data) folder.
-For details on the data format, see the [Data Formats Guide](wiki/DataFormats.md).
+For information about data format specifications used by this code, see the [Data Formats Guide](wiki/DataFormats.md).

 ## Changelogs and Development Plans